 Another fallacy is that feedback is ‘slow’ and there must be a delay around the loop, or that feedback goes multiple times around the loop.
 Again, on both counts completely incorrect.
 The loop transit time or loop ‘flight time’ of a audio power amplifier is about 15 nanoseconds i.e. 0.000000015 seconds to go from the non-inverting input through the amplifying stages to the output and back around via the feedback network to the inverting input.
 It is not at all dependent on how many stages are involved – 1,2 or 5 its all around the same time give or take a few nano-seconds.
 There is therefore no delay in practical terms – only phase shift which is a completely different mechanism and a property of all circuits with reactive components – with vacuum tube amplifiers exhibiting much greater phase shifts than solid state types.
 This has nothing to do with the TIM mechanism mentioned above.
 An amplifier feedback loop is near instantaneous and occurs at relativistic speeds and should not be confused with the slewing in TIM/SID which are entirely down to a combination of insufficient current to control the TIS compensation capacitor and the high LTP gm.

 The feedback ‘doing multiple passes around the loop’ myth grew out of an analysis carried out by Peter J Baxandall (see part 6) wherein he took a very low loop gain amplifier stage and gradually increased the feedback, monitoring the distortion as he did so.
 At moderate feedback levels, distortion that was originally less than objectionable 2nd and 3rds folded into higher order harmonics, albeit at lower levels, that were objectionable.
 There are a number expositions on this subject (Pass and Boyk and Sussman for example) on the web wherein this phenomena is used to bolster the zero or low feedback argument.
-They all use highly compromised, non-linear circuits to try to make their point and are not representative of state of the art amplifier design – the types of circuits they use (single ended with local degeneration) would be seen in hobbyist magazines from the 1950’s and early 1960’s.
+They all use highly compromised, non-linear circuits to try to make their point and are no more representative of SOTA amplifier design than a WWI combat biplane is representative of a modern jet fighter.
+These very basic single ended circuits would be seen in hobbyist magazines from the 1950’s and early 1960’s.
 If you increase the loop gain i.e. feedback, beyond 20 dB, the distortion starts to decrease dramatically, so that at 40 dB loop gain and above, you are getting massive reductions in distortion and it is well below the threshold of human hearing at < 0.01%.
 The ‘sour’ spot for feedback is indeed the 6 dB to 20 dB region if and only if the amplifier distortion is high in the open loop condition.
 If it is, either don’t apply any, or make sure you apply plenty as Putzeys points out.
 Importantly, the focus on open loop linearity in modern solid state amplifiers means that even with low feedback, they are still superbly linear.
-Today, we start off with an amplifier that at full power open loop shows much less than 1% THD, and we then apply feedback around it – we don’t start with something producing 5%, 10% or 20% which is what Colloms and Pass suggest.
+Today, we start off with an amplifier that at full power open loop shows much less than 1% THD (good designs are about 0.1%) and we then apply feedback around it – we don’t start with something producing 5%, 10% or 20% which is what Colloms and Pass suggest.
 Notice also that many of these low feedback/zero feedback designs only quote distortion at low power levels, or at just 1 Watt output.
 Further, in Pass’s article referenced above, he talks about the problem of IMD in feedback amplifiers.
 Again, in amplifiers that start off with low open loop distortion, IMD is a non issue – in modern designs -100 dB down on the test tones of which one of the tones is usually at or near full output power.
 Zero and low feedback amplifiers cannot match this performance.

 Amplifier Feedback: Figuring it All Out